Supercopa Paraguay: Participating clubs

 In the event the same club wins the Copa Paraguay and also ends the season as the best-ranked league champion, its rival in the Supercopa will be the champion of the remaining league tournament (Apertura or Clausura).

+In 2023, it was decided that if the same club won both Primera División Apertura and Clausura tournaments and the Copa Paraguay, the Supercopa Paraguay match would be cancelled and said club would be awarded the title automatically.